SignalK/signalk.github.io/_developers/message_formats.md

 "vessels".

 Context is a path from the root of the full tree.
 In this case 'vessels.230099999'.
 All subsequent data is relative to that location.
-The context could be much more specific, eg 'vessels.230099999.navigation', whatever is the common root of the updated data.
+The context could be much more specific, e.g. 'vessels.230099999.navigation', whatever is the common root of the updated data.

-The 'updates' holds an array (json array) of updates, each of which has a 'source' and json array of 'values'.
+The 'updates' holds an array (JSON array) of updates, each of which has a 'source' and JSON array of 'values'.

 ```json
 {